e7d/docker-diskmark/README.md

 ### Force profile

-A detection of your disk is made, so the benchmark uses the appropriate profile, `default` or `default`.
+A detection of your disk is made, so the benchmark uses the appropriate profile, `default` or `nvme`.
 In the event that the detection returns a wrong value, you can force the use of either of the profiles:
 ```
-docker run -it --rm -e PROFILE=default e7db/diskmark
+docker run -it --rm -e PROFILE=nvme e7db/diskmark
 ```

 ### Specific disk